LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/extensions/quality_settings_extension.rst

 This extension follows on from the tutorial on :ref:`primer removal <primer_removal>` using the same data and software.

-Because primers are a region on our sequence that we have some ​*a priori*​ knowledge about, this is a good opportunity for filtering sequences with errors.
+Because primers are a region on our sequence that we have some *a priori* knowledge about, this is a good opportunity for filtering sequences with errors.

 .. admonition:: Exercise